CorentinWicht/RESTINGLAB/README.md

 - Find a solution for statistics on frequency bins (3rd figures)
 - Include in GUI possibility to adjust the IC rejection criteria for MPT
 - Finish the MPT source localisation script
+- Implement a try-catch for excel template generation!
+The software crashes if the name of sheets is changed and files already exist
+- Error when opening 2.EEG parameters (when parameters are already loaded)

 •	Problems to solve in the future:
 - Find a way to implement ASR-interpolation for BLINKER